Imad al-Dawla: The Buyid empire takes shape

 Imad al-Dawla was not the master of the entire Buyid empire.
-Rukn al-Dawla, who had carved up his own kingdom without in central Iran without military support from Imad al-Dawla, was relatively independent of the latter.
+Rukn al-Dawla, who had carved up his own kingdom in central Iran without military support from Imad al-Dawla, was relatively independent of the latter.
 Mu'izz al-Dawla, on the other hand, had been given support by his brother in his efforts to take Khuzistan, and was a subordinate of Imad al-Dawla.
 He was not listed as an independent ruler on contemporary sources, and the name of his brother appeared before his own on coins struck by him.
 Despite the fact that Mu'izz al-Dawla's capture of Baghdad resulted in him gaining the title of senior amir (amir al-umara), which in theory made him the highest ranking individual out of all three Buyids, he remained little more than a provincial ruler under Imad al-Dawla's authority.
 Imad al-Dawla himself claimed the title of senior amir during his lifetime, and although he never officially held it, nor was entitled to do so, he was recognized as the de facto holder of that position.

 Imad al-Dawla's lack of an heir posed a problem until shortly before his death.
 A few months beforehand, he settled on Rukn al-Dawla's eldest son Fana-Khusraw as his successor.
 He died in December 949, and his brothers helped to install Fana-Khusraw (who took the title of "'Adud al-Dawla") in Shiraz.
 Rukn al-Dawla, who was the most powerful of the Buyids, claimed the title of senior amir for himself and received both Mu'izz al-Dawla's and 'Adud al-Dawla's recognition as such.